“Success is not the key to happiness. Happiness is the key to success. If you love what you are doing, you will be successful.” —Albert Schweitzer

 Schweitzer Fellows focus on health as defined by the World Health Organization (WHO): a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
 Rooted in this holistic understanding of health, Schweitzer projects address not only clinical health issues, but also the social determinants of health—defined by the WHO as the conditions in which people are born, grow, live, work and age, and which are mostly responsible for health inequities.

-Students enrolled in graduate or professional degree-granting programs from any accredited academic institution in Alabama may apply.
+Students enrolled in graduate or professional degree-granting programs from Samford University’s College of Health Sciences; UAB Schools of Dentistry, Health Professions, Medicine, Nursing, and Public Health; or the University of Montevallo may apply.
 While the applicant’s field of study does not have to be traditionally health-related, the proposed service project must focus on health and/or the social determinants of health.
 Past Fellows have addressed health from a wide variety of perspectives and disciplines including, but not limited to, counseling, dentistry, education, engineering, environmental sciences, law, medicine, music, nursing, occupational therapy, optometry, pharmacy, physical therapy, public health, social work and speech therapy.
-Applicants must be enrolled throughout the Fellowship year (November 2020-May 2022).
+Applicants must be enrolled throughout the Fellowship year (March 2021 – April 2022).

 Prospective Fellows should be prepared to design a community service project (in partnership with a local community agency) that seeks to provide direct service to an underserved population while eliminating health disparities and improving their quality of life.
-However, beginning with the 2020 Fellows, you do NOT apply with a specific project in mind.
-Rather, you will receive three months of guidance to learn about community needs, network with community leaders, and ultimately determine where to use your passions and skills.
+2021 Fellows are not required to have a specific project fully planned when you apply.
+Rather, you will suggest two possible project areas on your application and will receive guidance in the first month to narrow your scope, network with community leaders, and ultimately determine where to use your passions and skills.

 Once developed, your project will: